by TutorUp | Apr 3, 2020 | Parents and Family Life

 Despite reservations from early childhood development experts, this trend isn’t going anywhere, says Hwang.
 “Industrywide, Boston education-consulting firm Eduventures forecasts that the estimated $4 billion market will grow an average 12% to 15% a year,” Hwang reports.

 But how young is too young when it comes to hiring a tutor for your child?
 At TutorUp, we believe hiring a tutor is a deeply personal decision.
-But there are developmental guidelines you can use as you consider whether or not it’s appropriate to work with a certified teacher.
+We have certified, experienced early childhood education teachers to tutor your preschool or kindergarten age child.

 Here are three questions you can ask if you’re unsure whether your child is ready to work one-on-one with a tutor: